 — Exit prematurely;

-— Execute forever; or
+— Execute forever;

 — Not cover the complete range of values documented by the loop header.

 Readers of source code often make assumptions about what has been written.
 A common assumption is that a loop control variable is not modified in the body of the loop.
 A programmer may write incorrect code based on this assumption.
 Similarly, reviewers, who are often domain specialists and not programmers, also make assumptions about written code and assume that loop control variables are not changed by the loop body.